"The Clock Guy"

 A: Please see the answer just above: ditto.

 A: Please don’t call us about a clock someone else sold you unless it’s one we’re going to immediately re-sell for you.
 And, if you paid, like, twenty bucks for it, the likelihood of us being interested is probably subterranean.
-If you want to know about the maker, there are lots of books at ArlingtonBooks.com, or you can join the NAWCC and have access to their research librarians to help.
+If you want to know about the maker,start with our Reference Library; if not, there are lots of clock books on Amazon, or you can join the NAWCC and have access to their research librarians to help.
 But we just don’t have the time to do that for you… sorry.

 Q: I just inherited an antique clock and may want to sell it…

 A: We’d be happy to talk briefly with you.
 But it is important to know that we are seeking primarily higher-end, wall and floor-standing clocks.
 There are literally millions of nice mantle clocks out there that keep time well and that are lovely clocks, but most are valued under $200, even though that may be surprising to you (maybe even shocking and emotionally upsetting, in which case we suggest you call Dr. Laura).
 We can’t make any money selling those, so will not have interest in them.
 Before you call, take a look around on the internet and see if you can get a relative value for your clock.
 If it’s under $500-700, it’s probably not going to be something in which we or our collector clients will have much interest.
 That may be brutal, but at least it’s honest.
 If you have a hundred of them, we might want to talk.
 Please don't just send us photos until we've talked by e-mail or on the phone.
 Our time is valuable, too (no pun intended)!